Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Discussion Questions

 • What can we learn about the journey to Jerusalem from this passage?
 Did they face adversity on the way?
 How did they get through it?
-What character qualities did they need to be willing to face these types of obstacles?
+What character qualities did they need to willingly have to face these types of obstacles?

 • What do we learn about God’s character?